Hours & Pay Regulations

 Va.
 Code § 22.1-79.5.
 (2014) directs each local school board to adopt a policy to set aside, in each school in the school division, a non-restroom location that is shielded from the public view to be designated as an area in which any mother who is employed by the local school board or enrolled as a student may take breaks of reasonable length during the school day to express milk to feed her child until the child reaches the age of one.

-Effective May 1, 2021, the minimum wage will increase to $9.50.
+Effective May 1, 2021, the minimum wage is $9.50.
 The State law excludes from coverage any employment that is subject to the federal Fair Labor Standards Act.

 There are no general provisions regarding meal and rest breaks.